 Finally, please don't hesitate to ask as many questions as you'd like.
-You can use the "Click here to post comments" link (below) to get back to me, or email me privately via my contact form
+You can use the "Click here to post comments" link (below) to get back to me, or email me privately via my contact form, whichever you prefer.

 I'm always happy to answer!

 P.S.
 Thanks so much for your kind words about my site.
 I'm so happy to know you're finding it helpful!